-So, here’s how I grew my work in a new direction without starting from scratch.
+I know it’s possible to take a career in a different direction without starting from scratch because I did just that.
 The key to that success?
-Adapting my personal brand to evolve with my goals.
+Adapting my personal brand to evolve with my goals, and using my website to spread the message.

 Let’s say that you’ve worked as an administrative assistant for 10 years.
 Your admin job requires diligence, attention to detail, and a deep understanding of the inner workings of an organization that most people never get to see.
-Owning those foundational strengths will help you grow your career, or help you make a career change if you’re trying to take that leap.
+Owning those foundational strengths will help you make a career change if you’re trying to take that leap.

 As a creative consultant working in tech and finance, I developed content and copy for tons of big brands.
 I loved my job, but I always wanted to write about travel for magazines.
 Even though I didn’t have any bylines in the field, I knew a ton of the skills from my corporate work transferred to travel writing.
 After all, I spent my days researching, writing, and hitting deadlines.
 The discipline and relationship-building skills at the heart of my personal brand set the framework for collaborating with editors, too.

-Just like how you reach a destination with the help of a map (or let’s be real, a GPS), you need a plan to help evolve your personal brand.
-A big part of that evolution centers on how you describe yourself and your work, but ultimately, you need to make sure you're ready for a dream opportunity.
+Just like how you use a map (or let’s be real, GPS) to reach a destination, you need a plan to help evolve your personal brand.
+A big part of that evolution centers on how you describe yourself and your work, but ultimately, you need to do the work to make your dream career into a reality.
 Start by pinpointing your goal and outlining the experience you need to get there.

-When I committed to travel writing, I knew I wanted to add other dimensions to my skillset that illustrated I could do the work.
+When I committed to travel writing, I knew I wanted to add other dimensions to my skill set that illustrated I could do the work.
 I invested in an online photography class, a travel writing course, and a self-guided tutorial on pitching publications.
-I reached out to people I admire in the field for their input, read extensively, and completed a few unpaid projects before I started reaching out to editors.
-With the clarity that I could do the work—and an expanded portfolio to prove it—my dream assignments were closer than ever.
+I reached out to people I admire in the field for their input, read extensively, and completed a few unpaid projects before I started emailing editors.
+With the clarity that I could do the work—and an expanded portfolio showcased on my personal website to prove it—my dream assignments were closer than ever.

 Consider your ideal opportunity.
 What steps do you have to take to add a new dimension to your personal brand?
 Imagine each step building momentum to help you meet your goal.
 If you’re not sure what steps you need to take, reach out to people in the industry for their perspective on how to get from A to Z.

 Once you’ve considered your foundational strengths and mapped out the steps to expand your career, you’re ready to evolve the messaging around your personal brand.
-At this point, it’s worth investing in (or updating) a personal website through a service like Squarespace.
-With an intuitive, drag-and-drop interface and affordable price point, you can build a professional website that captures your personal brand.
+At this point, it’s worth investing in or updating a personal website through an easy to use website builder like Squarespace.
+I love that it’s extremely affordable, has an intuitive drag-and-drop interface, and provides dozens of templates to choose from—helping you build a professional website that captures your personality and story.

 Ask a friend who is good with a camera—or a professional—to take some photographs of you for the website.
-Next, you’ll want to think about how you want to re-write your introduction, job experience, and expertise to help you grow.
+Next, you’ll want to think about how you want to rewrite your introduction, job experience, and expertise to capture the new brand you’re hoping to create.
 You don’t have to negate everything you’ve done before; instead, build on the foundation that you’ve already established.

 Here’s a before and after that shows how I evolved my personal brand to help me get jobs as a travel writer: